Judge orders U.S. to delay deporting Indonesians in immigration fight

 “The government shall inform the court whether petitioners, who are not detained, will have access to emergency procedures if they must file their original motions to reopen,” Saris wrote.

+“We are reviewing the decision and will comply with the court order,” ICE spokesman Shawn Neudauer said in an email.

-ICE officials said in federal court filings that they would be appealing an earlier decision by Saris telling the agency to hold off deporting any of the Indonesians covered by the 2010 agreement.
-An ICE spokesman on Monday declined to comment on the latest court order.
+ICE officials said in federal court filings that they would appeal an earlier decision by Saris telling the agency to hold off deporting any of the Indonesians covered by the agreement.

-The Indonesians are part of an ethnic community of about 2,000 people clustered around the city of Dover in New Hampshire’s seacoast region.
+The Indonesians are part of an ethnic community of about 2,000 people clustered around the city of Dover, New Hampshire.
 Their cause has drawn the support of the state’s all-Democratic congressional delegation, including U.S. Senator Jeanne Shaheen and Republican Governor Chris Sununu.

 Reporting by Scott Malone; Editing by Peter Cooney